Vertical Mergers in Healthcare: Implications of AT&T/Time Warner Decision

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on the implications of the AT&T/Time Warner decision on vertical mergers in the healthcare industry.
+This CLE course will guide healthcare counsel on the implications of the AT&T/Time Warner decision on vertical mergers in the healthcare industry.
 The panel will examine what parties and their counsel must consider when putting together a healthcare deal and the antitrust hurdles they will need to overcome.

 - Overview of DOJ’s theory of enforcement in AT&T/Time Warner decision